-RIKEN-BNL Research Center, Brookhaven National Laboratory, Upton, New York 11973
+4RIKEN-BNL Research Center, Brookhaven National Laboratory, Upton, New York 11973

-Department of Physics and Astronomy, Stony Brook University, Stony Brook, New York 11790
+5Department of Physics and Astronomy, Stony Brook University, Stony Brook, New York 11790

-(Dated: October 31, 2023)
+(Dated: March 25, 2024)

 We present a lattice QCD calculation of the transversity isovector- and isoscalar-quark parton distribution functions (PDFs) of the proton utilizing a perturbative matching at next-to-leadingorder (NLO) accuracy.
 Additionally, we determine the isovector and isoscalar tensor charges for the proton.
 In both calculations, the disconnected contributions to the isoscalar matrix elements have been ignored.
 The calculations are performed using a single ensemble of $N_f = 2 + 1$ highlyimproved staggered quarks simulated with physical-mass quarks and a lattice spacing of a = 0.076fm.
-The Wilson-clover action, with physical quark masses and smeared gauge links obtained from one iteration of hypercubic (HYP) smearing, is used in the valence sector.
-Using the NLO operator product expansion, we extract the lowest four to six Mellin moments and the PDFs from the matrix elements via a neural network.
-In addition, we calculate the x-dependence of the PDFs with hybridscheme renormalization and the recently developed leading-renormalon resummation technique, at NLO with the resummation of leading small-x logarithms.
+The Wilson-clover action, with physical quark masses and smeared gauge links obtained from one iteration of hypercubic smearing, is used in the valence sector.
+Using the NLO operator product expansion, we extract the lowest four to six Mellin moments and the PDFs via a neural network from the matrix elements in the pseudo-PDF approach.
+In addition, we calculate the PDFs in the quasi-PDF approach with hybrid-scheme renormalization and the recently developed leading-renormalon resummation technique, at NLO with the resummation of leading small-x logarithms.